 We commit by 2030 to:

 Establish and support national digital skills strategies, adapt teacher training and education curricula and provide for adult training programmes for the digital age.
-Our target is to achieve at least 80 percent of persons with basic digital skills and at least 60 percent with intermediate or advanced digital skills (SDGs 4 & 5);
+Our aim is maximum coverage of basic digital skills for as many as possible, while also advancing intermediate or advanced digital skills (SDGs 4 & 5);

 Increase the availability, accessibility and affordability of digital technology platforms, services, software and educational curricula in diverse languages and formats (SDGs 4 & 10);

-Target and tailor capacity-building for women and girls, children and youth, as well as older persons, persons with disabilities and persons in vulnerable situations, and ensure their meaningful engagement in the design and implementation of programmes (SDGs 5 & 10);
+Target and tailor capacity-building for women and girls, children and youth, as well as older persons, persons with disabilities, migrants, indigenous peoples and persons in vulnerable situations, and ensure their meaningful engagement in the design and implementation of programmes (SDGs 5 & 10);

-Develop and undertake national digital inclusion surveys with systematic disaggregation of age, disability and gender data, to identify learning gaps and inform priorities in specific contexts (SDGs 5 & 10);
+Develop and undertake national digital inclusion surveys with data disaggregated by income, sex, age, race, ethnicity, migration status, disability and geographic location and other characteristics relevant in national contexts, to identify learning gaps and inform priorities in specific contexts (SDGs 5 & 10);

-Prioritize and set targets for the development of digital competencies of public officials and institutions to enact, develop and implement strategies and policies for inclusive, secure and usercentred digital public services, including the development of cybersecurity capacity and skills in the non-military domain (SDG 16);
+Prioritize and set targets for the development of digital competencies of public officials and institutions to enact, develop and implement strategies and policies for inclusive, secure and usercentred digital public services, including the development of skills and capacity to ensure the safe, secure and resilient functioning of digital systems, networks and data (SDG 16);

-Develop vocational, upskilling and reskilling training for workers in occupations impacted by digitalization and automation to mitigate potential negative consequences for workforces and promote decent work (SDG 8); and
+Develop vocational, upskilling and reskilling training for workers in occupations impacted by digitalization and automation to mitigate potential negative consequences for workforces and promote decent work (SDG 8);

-Develop interoperable digital competency frameworks and training standards to facilitate pooling of training resources, the mobilization of public and private funds in support of capacity-building and its continuous adaptation to address rapid technological change and the prevention of brain drain (SDGs 4 & 17).
+Develop interoperable digital competency frameworks and training standards to facilitate pooling of training resources, the mobilization of public and private funds in support of capacitybuilding and its continuous adaptation to address rapid technological change and the prevention of brain drain (SDGs 4 & 17);

+Support efforts to provide opportunities for quality and inclusive science, technology, engineering and mathematics education and research and promote women and girls’ participation in all roles and at all levels (SDG 4).

 Digital public goods and digital public infrastructure

-We recognize that digital public goods, which include open-source software, platforms, data, AI models, standards and content that can be freely used and adapted, empower societies and individuals to direct digital technologies to their development needs and can facilitate digital cooperation and investment.
+We recognize that digital public goods, which include, inter alia, open data and open-source software, platforms, AI models, standards and content that can be freely used and adapted empower societies and individuals to direct digital technologies to their development needs and can facilitate digital cooperation and investment.

 Resilient, safe, inclusive and interoperable digital public infrastructure has the potential to deliver services at scale and increase social and economic opportunities for all.
 We recognize that there are multiple models of digital public infrastructure, and that each society will develop and use shared digital systems according to its specific priorities and needs.
 Transparent, safe and secure digital systems and user-centred safeguards can promote public trust and use of digital services.

-We consider digital public goods and digital public infrastructure to be key drivers of inclusive digital transformation and innovation.
+We consider such digital public goods and digital public infrastructure to be key drivers of inclusive digital transformation and innovation.
 We recognize the need to increase investment in their successful development with the participation of all stakeholders.

 We commit by 2030 to:

-Develop, disseminate and maintain, through multistakeholder cooperation, safe and secure opensource software, platforms, data, AI systems and standards that benefit society as a whole (SDGs 8, 9 &10);
+Develop, disseminate and maintain, through multistakeholder cooperation, safe and secure open-source software, platforms, data, AI systems and standards that benefit society as a whole (SDGs 8, 9 &10);

 Promote the adoption of open standards and interoperability to facilitate the use of digital public goods across different platforms and systems (All SDGs);

-Develop and decide on a set of safeguards for safe, inclusive, secure and user-centred digital public infrastructure that can be adopted by and tailored to the specific needs of each country (SDG 16); Exchange and make publicly available best practices and use cases of digital public infrastructure to inform governments, the private sector and other stakeholders, building on existing UN and other repositories (SDGs 16 & 17);
+Develop and decide on a set of safeguards for inclusive, responsible, safe, secure and usercentred digital public infrastructure that can be implemented in different contexts; (SDG 16); (d) Exchange and make publicly available best practices and use cases of digital public infrastructure to inform governments, the private sector and other stakeholders, building on existing UN and other repositories (SDGs 16 & 17);